HackTricks-wiki/hacktricks/windows-hardening/authentication-credentials-uac-and-efs.md

 "C:\Program Files\Windows Defender\MpCmdRun.exe" -RemoveDefinitions -All
 ```

-## EFS (Encrypted File System)
+## Encrypted File System (EFS)

-EFS works by encrypting a file with a bulk **symmetric key**, also known as the File Encryption Key, or **FEK**.
-The FEK is then **encrypted** with a **public key** that is associated with the user who encrypted the file, and this encrypted FEK is stored in the $EFS **alternative data stream** of the encrypted file.
-To decrypt the file, the EFS component driver uses the **private key** that matches the EFS digital certificate (used to encrypt the file) to decrypt the symmetric key that is stored in the $EFS stream.
-From [here](https://en.wikipedia.org/wiki/Encrypting\_File\_System).
+EFS secures files through encryption, utilizing a **symmetric key** known as the **File Encryption Key (FEK)**.
+This key is encrypted with the user's **public key** and stored within the encrypted file's $EFS **alternative data stream**.
+When decryption is needed, the corresponding **private key** of the user's digital certificate is used to decrypt the FEK from the $EFS stream.
+More details can be found [here](https://en.wikipedia.org/wiki/Encrypting_File_System).

-Examples of files being decrypted without the user asking for it:
+**Decryption scenarios without user initiation** include:

-* Files and folders are decrypted before being copied to a volume formatted with another file system, like [FAT32](https://en.wikipedia.org/wiki/File\_Allocation\_Table).
+- When files or folders are moved to a non-EFS file system, like [FAT32](https://en.wikipedia.org/wiki/File_Allocation_Table), they are automatically decrypted.
-* Encrypted files are copied over the network using the SMB/CIFS protocol, the files are decrypted before they are sent over the network.
+- Encrypted files sent over the network via SMB/CIFS protocol are decrypted prior to transmission.

-The encrypted files using this method can be **tansparently access by the owner user** (the one who has encrypted them), so if you can **become that user** you can decrypt the files (changing the password of the user and logins as him won't work).
+This encryption method allows **transparent access** to encrypted files for the owner.
+However, simply changing the owner's password and logging in will not permit decryption.

+**Key Takeaways**:
+- EFS uses a symmetric FEK, encrypted with the user's public key.
+- Decryption employs the user's private key to access the FEK.
+- Automatic decryption occurs under specific conditions, like copying to FAT32 or network transmission.
+- Encrypted files are accessible to the owner without additional steps.

 ### Check EFS info